Existing customer? Login

 Benefits of Multimodal Shipping

-This means tracking shipments using the multimodal method is efficient and easy.
-Also, businesses can access remote parts of the world with a partner who is responsible and liable.
+Shipment tracking in multimodal transportation is efficient and easy.
+Operators can provide access to remote parts of the world through their network.
 The shipper will face fewer logistics coordination expenses too.

 What Is Intermodal Transport?

 Intermodal shipping also moves cargo from origin to destination using several modes of transport.
-However, a different carrier operates each mode of transportation, and each leg has an independent contract.
+A separate transport carrier handles the various modes of transportation, and each leg has an independent contract.

-In the example from above, a new contract is in place each time the cargo switches modes.
+Using the example earlier, a new contract is in place each time the cargo switches modes.
 The truck from the warehouse to the Port of Botany is one contract.
-The vessel from Sydney to London is another contract.
-And so on.
+The vessel from Sydney to London is another contract and so on.

 Benefits of Intermodal Shipping

 But unfortunately, it also means more overhead for shippers.
-This is because the shipper needs to handle multiple contracts and coordinate delays between companies.
+This is because the shipper needs to handle several contracts and coordinate delays between companies as opposed to working with a single carrier.

 The intermodal method also gives shippers increased security of their products during transport.
-Plus, shippers can better control capacity and transit schedules with this method.
+Plus, shippers can better control capacity and transit schedules.

-Both multimodal and intermodal transport move cargo from origin to destination.
-And, they both use more than one method of transportation.
+Both intermodal and multimodal transport move cargo from origin to destination, utilizing more than one method of transportation.
 They each combine the most efficient transportation modes to:

 • Optimise lead times